 The Office also holds records from public authorities.

 The Archive is situated in Eastgate Street, behind the William Salt Library.
 It is accessible via the archway located across from the end of Tipping Street.

 Whatever the reason for your visit, whether you wish to research the history of a house, conduct research for a school, college or university assignment, study your family history or are interested in local history, you will the documents held of use.

 The knowledgeable and helpful staff are always on hand to help should you have any questions or require assistance.

 If you have documents relating to the history of Staffordshire you would like to donate to the Archive, they would love to hear from you.

 For information regarding their collections, please peruse their sources for family historians.
 Sources held by the Office include:

 Staffordshire Names Indexes are also available, which include:

-To discover more about their Opening Hours, please visit the Office's planning your visit page.
+To discover more about their Opening Hours, please visit the appropriate section of the Office's overview page.

 No car park is available at Staffordshire Records Office.
 The nearest long-stay car park is off North Walls.
 There are however 2 parking spaces available at the Office for orange or blue badge holders.